 1.5 miles from Ao Nang, Krabi

-Just around the corner from the tall stack which forms Koh Nang is the most strikingly attractive palm-fringed bay in the region.
-Anchorage with reasonable swinging room is possible for three or four vessels in 5-6 metres on a sandy bottom in the northeast monsoon season.
+Hat Phra Nang, the most strikingly attractive palm-fringed bay in the region, is just around the corner from the tall stack which forms Koh Nang.
+In the northeast monsoon season, anchorage with reasonable swinging room is possible for three or four vessels in 5-6 metres on a sandy bottom.

 Between Koh Nang and the beach is a colourful coral reef, excellent for snorkelling.
-This passage is definitely impassable for keel-boats, and even for dinghies it’s advisable only at high water, whatever the activities of the local longtail boats might seem to suggest.
+This passage is definitely impassable for keel-boats, and even for dinghies it’s advisable only at high water.
+It’s best to ignore whatever the activities of the local longtail boats might seem to suggest.

-The famous ‘Princess Cave’, with a colourful phallic shrine inside, is at the south end of the beach.
+The famous ‘Princess Cave’ (Hat Tham Phra Nang), with a colourful phallic shrine inside, is at the south end of the beach.
 Lots of rocky overhangs and outcrops make for great exploring.
 Behind the beach lies the Rayavadee Resort in a spectacular coconut-grove setting.
-Hotel facilities are for guests only.
+The hotel facilities are for guests only.
 There is no access by road.

 On the path from East Rai Lei to Tham Phra Nang is the track to the Pool Cave.
 Although there are ropes to assist with the almost vertical climb, this is not for the faint-hearted or the unfit.